mrmagooey/redux-simple-models/readme.md

     let bulkUpdateMyModel = actions.bulkUpdate('myModel');
     store.dispatch(bulkUpdateMyModel(
         {
-            2: {new: 'model data', overrides: 'old data', for: 'model id 2' },
+            2: {new: 'model data', overrides: 'old data', for: 'model instance id 2' },
-            4: {'this': 'is a new model'},
+            4: {'this': 'is a new model instance'},
         }
     ));

 If there are multiple models that we want to bulk create for (i.e. when rehydrating the application state), we can use `allModelBulkUpdate()` achieve this.
-Because this function updates all models, it does not need to be specialised for a particular model.

 ### Updating instances